elberfunez/leetsharp/README.md

 `VisualState` is a discriminated union — one variant per visual component.
 Today:
 `array` (cells, named pointers, highlighted indices) and `dict` (key→value pills, active key).
-The Blind 75 clusters into roughly 8 visual families; each new family is one new variant + one new renderer, and every problem in that family becomes pure data.
+NeetCode problems cluster into roughly 7 visual families; each new family is one new variant + one new renderer, and every problem in that family becomes pure data.

 ### Adding a problem